zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 * reclaim(self, timestamp):

   This is the base version with one timestamp only.
   TBD: confirm that it is never used.

+* reported():

-* reported(self, put_timestamp, delete_timestamp, object_count,
+  | def reported(self, put_timestamp, delete_timestamp, object_count,
-           bytes_used):
+  |              bytes_used):

   Updates "reported stats".
 The baseline updates container_stat table with reported_bytes_used, reported_put_timestamp, etc.

   Present in ContainerBroker only.